MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/optimize-network-media-performance.md

 This impacts the network on two levels: traffic will flow between the Teams clients directly for peer-to-peer scenarios, and traffic will flow between the Office 365 environment and the Teams clients for meeting scenarios.
 To ensure optimal traffic flow, traffic must be allowed to flow both between the internal network segments (for example, between sites over the WAN) as well as between the network sites and Office 365.
 Not opening the correct ports or actively blocking specific ports will lead to a degraded experience.

-The table below lists the performance requirements for the two defining network segments (Teams to Microsoft Edge and Customer edge to Microsoft Edge).
+The table below lists the network performance requirements for the two defining network segments (Teams to Microsoft Edge and Customer edge to Microsoft Edge).
+Microsoft Edge is the part of the Microsoft network that interfaces with the edge of the customer network.
+Customer edge is the part of your organization's network that interfaces with the edge of the Microsoft network.

 |Value  |Teams to Microsoft Edge  |Customer edge to Microsoft Edge  |
 |:--- |:--- |:--- |